Putin says Russia could embrace US concept of pre-emptive strike - ExBulletin

 Putin says Russia could embrace US concept of pre-emptive strike

-We just think about it.
-They haven’t been shy about talking about it openly in recent years, Putin said, referring to US policy, as he attended a summit in Kyrgyzstan of a Moscow-dominated economic alliance of ex-Soviet nations .
+“We’re just thinking.
+They haven’t been shy about talking about it openly over the past few years,” Putin said, referring to US politics, as he attended a summit in Kyrgyzstan of an economic alliance. dominated by Moscow of ex-Soviet nations.

-For years, the Kremlin has expressed concern over US efforts to develop the so-called Global Conventional Rapid Strike Capability which envisions hitting an adversary’s strategic targets with conventional precision-guided weapons anywhere in the world. within one hour.
+For years, the Kremlin has expressed concern over US efforts to develop the so-called global conventional fast strike capability that envisions hitting an adversary’s strategic targets with conventional precision-guided weapons anywhere. around the world in an hour.

 Speaking of a disarmament strike, perhaps it is worth thinking about adopting the ideas developed by our American counterparts, their ideas for ensuring their security, Putin said with a thin smile, noting that such a preemptive strike was intended to knock out command facilities.